 Although not as recognized as other certifications, the SAFe Practitioner (SP) certification is tailored for members of a team who will operate in a SAFe environment.
 It handles:

-This SP certification is particularly beneficial for companies who are adopting the SAFe framework for the very first time as it guarantees a unified understanding of their individual contributions and the overarching objectives of the organization.
+This SP certification is particularly beneficial for companies that are adopting the SAFe framework for the very first time, as it guarantees a unified understanding of their individual contributions and the overarching objectives of the organization.
+Learning how to get SAFe certified starts with foundational courses like SP.

 The SSM certification equips learners to integrate as a Scrum Master in a SAFe ecosystem.
 This includes:

 SASM is aimed at seasoned Scrum Masters who wish to learn more.
-This certification is built off of the SSM by adding new concepts, including:
+This certification is built on the SSM by adding new concepts, including:

 Compared to the SSM certification, this one is a leap forward, particularly to those who use Agile with multiple teams in complex setups.
 This certification adds great value in those situations.